gdraheim/docker-systemctl-replacement/notes/NOTES.md

 Quite a number of service unit files however declare dependencies on some network feature.
 We do have to ignore them all.
-Likewise any existing unit file relating to network stuff - including some firewall rules - has to be disregarded compeletely.
+Likewise any existing unit file relating to network stuff - including some firewall rules - has to be disregarded completely.

 This however follows some heuristic assumptions.
 Some unit files are skipped.... but may be that will be found to be wrong in the